-There is no paper-formatted test anymore.
-GED hopefuls cannot be registered for another educational program.
+There is no paper-formatted test anymore, and GED hopefuls can also not be registered for another educational program.

 The GED exam consists of four independent modules or subtests and can be taken by an adult individual that doesn’t have a high school diploma.
 In most states, the minimum age to qualify for GED testing is sixteen though some states require a higher minimum age.

-As said above, the GED is a state exam and regulations vary slightly by state.
-Some states subsidize GED testing partly or fully and residency requirements also vary by state.
+As said above, the GED is a state exam, and regulations vary slightly by state.
+Some states subsidize GED testing partly or fully, and residency requirements also vary by state.
 Check here -> to learn all about GED residency requirements in your state.

-Generally, states that subsidize GED testing (or one of the alternatives TASC and/or HiSET exams) require test-takers to be state residents while states that do not subsidize the test generally do not require state residency.
-For the situation in your state, go to this page.
+Generally, states that subsidize GED testing or HiSET exams require test-takers to be state residents, while states that do not subsidize the test generally do not require state residency.

 States with residency requirements are Arkansas, California, Connecticut, Delaware, DC, Indiana, Illinois, Kentucky, Maryland, Maine, Massachusetts, Montana, Missouri, New Hampshire, New Jersey, Nevada, New York, Ohio, Rhode Island, Pennsylvania, Texas, South Carolina, West Virginia, Washington, and Wisconsin.

-In Arizona and Illinois, students must also take and pass a Constitution test to earn their GED diplomas and in North Dakota, GED applicants must additionally pass a Civics Test.
+In Arizona, North Dakota, Wisconsin, and Illinois, students must also take and pass a Constitution test to earn their GED diplomas, and in North Dakota, GED applicants must additionally pass a Civics Test.

 States requiring applicants to first register for a prep course or take and pass a pre-test (such as the GED Ready practice test) are Arkansas, Delaware, DC, Hawaii, Iowa, Louisiana, Kentucky, Missouri, Maine, New Hampshire, West Virginia, and Tennessee.

-As indicated above, the GED is a state exam and regulations and requirements may vary by state, though in general, you need to be 16 years of age to be eligible to take the GED exam or the HiSET test.
+As indicated above, the GED is a state exam, and regulations and requirements may vary by state, though in general, you need to be 16 years of age to be eligible to take the GED exam or the HiSET test.
 Many students can benefit from GED tutoring to get them ready for the test and attain better jobs.

 You can take the four GED subtests one at a time.
-In case you failed one of the four subject tests, you have two subsequent retests at a reduced rate, and usually, there are no restrictions with regards to retakes.
+In case you failed one of the four subject tests, you have two subsequent retests at a reduced rate, and usually, there are no restrictions with regard to retakes, but state regulations vary.

-If you also didn’t pass that subject test for the third time, however, you’ll have to wait for at least 60 days before you can take that section again.
-Please keep in mind that states may impose additional requirements so get well informed.
+If you also didn’t pass that subject test for the third time, however, you’ll have to wait for at least 60 days before you can take that section again in most states.
+Please keep in mind that states may impose additional requirements, so get well informed.